JonathanVSV/AGBLiDAR/README.md

 This repo contains the scripts to model AGB using LiDAR data and write its scientific article, all made in R.

-The repo contains two main folders:
+The repo contains three main folders:

 ## Scripts